Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation The mouth leads into the buccal cavity.
+The mouth leads into the buccal cavity.
 It is bound by two soft, movable upper and lower lips.
 The buccal cavity is a large space bound above by the palate (which separates the wind pipe and food tube), below by the throat and on the sides by the jaws.
 The jaws bear teeth.
-Incorrect

-Explanation The mouth leads into the buccal cavity.
+The mouth leads into the buccal cavity.
 It is bound by two soft, movable upper and lower lips.
 The buccal cavity is a large space bound above by the palate (which separates the wind pipe and food tube), below by the throat and on the sides by the jaws.
 The jaws bear teeth.

 -